dhfbk/ai4eu-competences/README.md

 # ai4eu-competences
-Tool to match text with ESCO competences
+This tool computes the match between text and concepts from ESCO based on the ESCO model itself and the FastText computation model.
+Trustworthy is ensured in part by these models and their developers.

 First of all, install the Python requirements running `pip install -r requirements.txt`.